antond/dotvim/README.markdown

      4. Launch vim and execute :BundleInstall
      5. Exit vim by executing :q!
      6. rvm use system # use this line if using rvm 6a.
-Maybe you will have to install bundle (gem install bundle) and run `bundle install`
+Maybe you will have to install bundler (gem install bundler) and run `bundle install`
      7. cd ~/.vim/bundle/Command-T/ruby/command-t
      8. ruby extconf.rb
      9. make